 ISC Images & Archives via Getty Images

 5 of 10

-6. Fan favorite Mark Martin has come heartbreakingly close to winning the Daytona 500, but the NASCAR Hall of Famer owned Daytona International Speedway's Victory Lane in the 1990s, winning four GT class titles for Ford Racing in the Rolex 24.
+6. Fan favorite Mark Martin came heartbreakingly close to winning the Daytona 500, but the NASCAR Hall of Famer owned Daytona International Speedway's Victory Lane in the 1990s, winning four GT class titles for Ford Racing in the Rolex 24.
 Perhaps the most memorable victory came in 1995 when he co-drove with Academy Award-winning actor Paul Newman and sports car veterans Tommy Kendall and Michael Brockman.
-The Ford Mustang wore No. 70 in honor of Newman's age and he became the oldest winner in the event's history, taking the title for the GTS-1 class.
+The Ford Mustang wore No. 70 in honor of Newman's age, and he became the oldest winner in the event's history, taking the title for the GTS-1 class.

 John Harrelson/Getty Images